ljaaskela/velk-platform/docs/render/materials.md

 mat.base_color().set_uv_scale({2.0f, 2.0f});
 ```

 The sampled texture multiplies the factor, matching glTF semantics.
-When no texture is bound the sampler returns white, so setting only the factor gives a flat-colored surface without any texture setup.
+When no texture is bound the sampler returns white, so a property with only its factor set evaluates to that factor.

 ### Available properties